General Guidelines

 - You may help with any of the following projects:

 - Escape from Rockfall: a puzzle platformer game.
 This will be our first release and we will be making this game in order to learn the tools available to us.
+This will take place in the Remnant universe on the Rockfall world.

 - Fragmented: a collectible card game with a versus mode and a campaign.
 This will be worked on sometime after Escape from Rockfall.
 The versus mode will be a live-service mode and the campaign will be offline singleplayer.
+This will take place in the Remnant universe throughout all the worlds.

 Artwork Submissions